 Fifth answer: because we didn't have enough helmets in our locker room.

 By following these five steps you will be able to identify not only what went wrong, but also why, and use that understanding to ensure that similar problems and errors are avoided in the future.

 Realize the problem

 First, you need to identify what really went wrong.
 What problem do you hope to solve by undertaking a root cause analysis process?
-Generally, there are three basic types of problems: Material-based problems - These problems occur when a specific material item has failed in some way, such as a piece of machinery.
-People-based problems:
+There are usually three basic types of problems:

 Collect a sufficient amount of data